 Semantic Discovery and Sharing

-The accurate, unambiguous description of your data is the first step in sharing – it allows your data sources to be
+- The accurate, unambiguous description of your data is the first step in sharing – it allows your data sources to be found.

-found.
-The second step in sharing is about who or what is allowed to
+- The second step in sharing is about who or what is allowed to receive your data.

 Any interaction with the source must have some arbitration.
 This negotiated access requires a mechanism of brokered interactions.
 Once the data is found and the follow request granted, the data flows from the producer to the consumer.